Margaret (Back Translation) by Saskia Holmkvist

 Collapsing Ourselves was written in Stockholm, on 28 March 2013 at EMS; and 30 March at KONSTAPOTEKET; in Z Space Taichung on 16 May 2013; and then at Noise Kitchen in Taipei on 18 May 2013.
 All the recordings were made on a ZOOM H4.

-Collapsing Ourselves is published and distributed by Mount Analogue and Audio Visual Arts (AVA), 2014
+Publishers: Mount Analogue and Audio Visual Arts (AVA),

 Works featured above: A Celebration of Love and Life (Sunset), 2013, slide projection, silk and wood screen, Electro-Faustus EF102 Photo Theremin and The Host, 2014, stainless steel and wood table sculpture (the wood element designed by Leif Kihlström).